 Enrolling in programs that are related to the medical field will give you a great head start.
 For example, learning CPR can be done at any age, as long as you have the proper body strength to perform the procedure.
 First aid classes will teach you how to properly handle some medical situations such as shock, bleeding, poison, burns, temperature extremes, musculoskeletal injuries, bites and stings, and medical emergencies.
 You will also be able to identify and assist with specific injuries to the head and neck; eye; nose; mouth and teeth, chest, abdomen, and hand, finger, and foot.
 Not only will knowing CPR and basic first aid help you out in your career, it can also help you out in life.

 If applicable in your area, attending a summer immersion camp is another really great way to get yourself engaged in the nursing field.
 What’s great about these camps is that you will get to participate and observe a nurse’s duties directly, all while learning integral basic procedures.
 For many students, these camps are what make or break their final decision on whether or not they want to pursue nursing.
 For some, it’s too much, they need something with less responsibility or stress; for many, it’s the perfect vocation, and for others, it’s not enough, they crave more responsibilities.
 You may not know what sort of person you are until you immerse yourself in the field.

-While obtaining placement in a nursing program can be very difficult to do, it’s not nearly impossible if you are up to the challenge.
-And getting yourself prepared and knowledgeable about what lies ahead beforehand can be the key to obtaining placement.
+While obtaining placement in a nursing program can be difficult to do, it’s not impossible if you are up to the challenge.
+Getting yourself prepared and knowledgeable about what lies ahead beforehand can be the key to obtaining placement.